Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/HOL.md

 	_Push notifications Overview page_

 1. Now we have to set the Identity Name and Publisher of our **package.appxmanifest** file with the information in Windows Store.
-Go back to Visual Studio, right-click the **package.appxmanifest** and select View Code.
+Go back to Visual Studio, right-click the **package.appxmanifest** and select **View Code**.
 Replace the Name and Publisher attributes of the Identity element with the ones obtained in Windows Store.
 Click **Authenticating your service**.

 	![Setting Identity Name and Publisher](./Images/app-identification.png?raw=true)

 	_Setting Identity Name and Publisher_

-1. Finally we have our WNS credentials, a **Package Security Identifier (SID)** and a **Client secret**.
+1. Finally we obtained a **Package Security Identifier (SID)** and a **Client secret**, which are the WNS Credentials that we need to update the Web configuration of our Notification App Server.

 	![Package Security Identifier (SID) and Client secret](./Images/sid-client-secret.png?raw=true)